Danny Benson: Career

 Benson joined the youth-team at Barnsley in October 2017 and signed as a first-year scholar in July 2020.
 He was called up to the first-team and was an unused substitute in an FA Cup tie with Barrow in January 2022.
 He turned professional at the club in July 2022.
 He made his senior debut on 30 August 2022, coming on as a 74th-minute substitute for Jasper Moon in a 3–0 EFL Trophy group stage defeat to Lincoln City at Oakwell.

+In February 2023, Benson joined National League North side Bradford (Park Avenue) on a one-month youth loan.
+In October 2023, he returned to the club, now of the Northern Premier League Premier Division, on loan until January 2024.

+Following the conclusion of the 2023–24 season, Benson was released by the club.
+In August 2024, he joined Northern Premier League Premier Division club Matlock Town.
+In September 2024, he joined Mickleover.